MSCLoaderPro/docs/FAQ.md

 ## Does Mod Loader Pro know my password to NexusMods?

 No, Mod Loader Pro uses NexusMods Single Sign-On (SSO).
 It is NexusMods that handles all the authentication.

+## Do I have to pay for Mod Loader Pro?

+**NO.** Mod Loader Pro is a free software and always will be.
+What you may have to pay for is for NexusMods Premium membership, if you want mods downloaded from NexusMods to update automatically - this is due to the NexusMods policy.

+You don't need NexusMods subscription, if mod is being hosted on GitHub, or if you are updating Mod Loader Pro itself.

+## I am stuck on "Now Loading Mods in 1995..." screen

+This is very likely caused by [Modern Optimization Plugin](https://www.nexusmods.com/mysummercar/mods/146).
+Please update it first.

+If you are not using MOP, [consider reporting an issue](https://github.com/MSCLoaderPro/MSCModLoaderPro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).

 *<sup>1</sup> May require NexusMods Premium subscription.*